Quality of tiles

 Size of Tiles

-On walls such as feature walls and backsplashes, there is no limit to the sizes, from 1 inch by 1 inch mosaics to 1 foot by 2 feet tiles that match your floor.
+On walls such as feature walls and backsplashes, there is no limit to the sizes, from 1 inch by 1 inch mosaics to 2 feet by 2 feet tiles that match your floor.
 The most common style of the past few years has been the longer tiles (four inches by 16 inches) with a mosaic accent, which you can see many examples of in our galleries.
-Another option for walls is ledgestone, which looks great on bars, reception desks, and columns.
+Another option for walls is ledgestone, which looks great on bars, reception desks, and columns, as well as around fireplaces.

 Another guideline for tile size is, go with the size appropriate to the room.
 Larger tiles look better in larger rooms, smaller tiles better in smaller rooms.
 You can also mix and match, putting borders or features of smaller tiles in with larger tiles, which looks particularly good on walls, showers, and backsplashes.